Ronald Cotton

 Life After Exoneration

-Thompson-Cannino and Cotton met for the first time after his exoneration.
-They are now good friends and travel around the country working to spread the word about wrongful convictions and reforms – especially for eyewitness identification procedures – that can prevent future injustice.
+Mr. Cotton and Ms. Thompson-Cannino met for the first time after his exoneration.
+They became good friends and began to travel around the country to speak about wrongful convictions and reforms, especially for eyewitness identification procedures, to prevent future injustices.
+In 2009, they co-authored the best-selling book Picking Cotton: Our Memoir of Injustice and Redemption.

 Time Served: